Schizophrenia is inherited probability. The ability of schizophrenia to transmit the characteristics of its development to descendants

 • biochemical pathology, etc.

-Therefore, it becomes clear that in order for the disease to be transmitted in an expanded form, a combination of various important factors and not just one hereditary.
+Therefore, it becomes clear that in order for the disease to be transmitted in an expanded form, a combination of the most diverse important factors, and not just one hereditary one.

-Whether the parents suffered from the disease on the male or female side is very important. great importance but not decisive.
+Whether the parents suffered from the disease on the male or female side has a very great value, but not decisive.

-Very often a woman is struck, which goes unnoticed by either members of her family or medical workers or a psychiatrist.
+Very often a woman is affected, which goes unnoticed by either her family members or medical workers, nor a psychiatrist.

-Often, a special mutated gene that she happened to inherit from relatives is recessive, not having a special chance to manifest itself in its entirety.
+Often, a special mutated gene that she happened to inherit from relatives is recessive, without having much of a chance to express itself in its entirety.

-Probability of disease occurrence associated with a chromosomal factor
+The likelihood of developing a disease associated with a chromosomal factor

-There is no definite answer to the question of the transmission of schizophrenia from relative to relative.
+There is no clear answer to the question of the transmission of schizophrenia from relative to relative.

-a genetic disorder or hereditary predisposition are pronounced risk factors, but not a sentence at all.
-Therefore, people who have this trouble are fixed with early childhood be observed by a psychologist or psychiatrist, as well as avoid provoking factors for the development of the disease.
+Genetic disorder or hereditary predisposition are pronounced risk factors, but not a death sentence.
+Therefore, people who experience this problem should early childhood be observed by a psychologist or psychiatrist, and also avoid provoking factors for the development of the disease.

-Even when both parents of a child are affected by schizophrenia, the possibility of developing such a pathology in him still usually does not exceed a fifty percent probability.
+Even when both parents of a child are affected by schizophrenia, the possibility of him developing such a pathology still usually does not exceed a fifty percent probability.

-Therefore, until fully supported by practical and experimental evidence is obtained, one can only speculate whether schizophrenia is a hereditary disease or not.
+Therefore, until evidence is fully supported by practical and experimental data, one can only speculate about whether schizophrenia is a hereditary disease or not.

-With fairly accurate statistics that the disease is transmitted along the chromosome line, it is still very difficult to calculate the degree of its probability.
+Even though there are fairly accurate statistical data that the disease is transmitted along a chromosomal line, it is still very difficult to calculate the degree of its probability.

-Many eminent scientists in this field have been engaged in relevant research, but there are no definitive data yet.
-This is explained by the fact that there is no opportunity to fully study mental condition and signs of the presence of schizophrenia in all relatives of the patient, his absent great-grandparents or to identify the conditions for the formation and development of a teenager affected by pathology.
+Many prominent scientists in this field have been engaged in relevant research, but there is no definitive data yet.
+This is explained by the fact that there is no opportunity to fully study mental state and signs of the presence of schizophrenia in all relatives of the patient, his absent great-grandparents, or to identify the conditions for the formation and development of a teenager affected by the pathology.

 Sometimes the disease can be transmitted from parents to children, but in such a mild form that it can be very difficult to say that a person has schizophrenia.

-In cases where parents or children are in a very prosperous environment and do not suffer from any comorbidities, sometimes the disease manifests itself in the form of some oddities of behavior or even almost hidden carriage.
+In cases where parents or children are in a very prosperous environment and do not suffer from any concomitant diseases, sometimes the disease manifests itself in the form of some strange behavior or even almost hidden carriage.

-The circumstances of the manifestation of pathology in expanded form
+Circumstances of manifestation of pathology in expanded form

 In order for schizophrenia to express itself in a generalized form, a combination of factors such as: